michaelpurdyatbucks/ToDoList/README.md

 ### Creating a Task

-Tasks can be created by touching the New Task button.
+Tasks can be created by touching the New Task button, which brings up the New Task screen.

 ![New Task Screen](docs/NewTaskScreen.png?raw=true "New Task Screen")

-A Title is all that is required for a Task to be made.
+A title is the only required field for a task to be made.
 Upon task creation, the task is added to the task list.

 ```psudocode